paulohl/mastering-AWS-book/chapter-11/README.md

 ---
-title: "Thinking Cybersecurity: Chapter 11"
+title: "Mastering AWS Cloud: Chapter 11"
 author: "Paulo H. Leocadio"
-date: 2026-04-22
+date: 2023-08-16
-description: "The final move toward an autonomous, self-expanding defense market."
+description: "AWS provides a broad selection of analytics services that fit all data analytics needs and enables organizations of all sizes and industries to reinvent their business with data."
 ---